Feng-CityUHK/EquityCharacteristicsSAS/README.md

 The main file is in SAS.

 To use this preoject, you need access to WRDS (CRSP, COMPUSTAT, IBES).
-As for compusting system, I use WRDS cloud server.
+As for computing system, I use WRDS cloud server.

 ## Details